arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 ### Uninstall old package

 {% hint 'info' %}
-This step is required only if you are in the cases 2., 3. and 4. and it is not required if you are in case 1. (the four cases are described at the beginning of this page).
+This step is required in the cases 2., 3. and 4. only.
+It is not required in case 1., see [Upgrade Scenarios](#upgrade-scenarios) above.
 {% endhint %}

 After verifying your upgraded ArangoDB system is working, you can remove